privacybydesign/irma-documentation/yivi-docs/docs/openid4vci-issuer-integration.md

 ## The optional tx_code

 A `tx_code` adds an extra confirmation step: the issuer's frontend displays a short numeric code that the user must type into the wallet before the credential is downloaded.
 Useful when the offer is delivered out-of-band (email, printed letter) and you want to ensure the right person redeems it.

+The example below extends the same reference-issuer offer shape introduced above; how a `tx_code` is requested and surfaced is therefore also reference-issuer-specific:

 ```ts
 const offerWithTxCode = {